GeorgySavchuk/python-cheatsheet/README.md

 ```

 ### Math
+**a set of functions for performing mathematical, trigonometric and logarithmic operations**
 ```python
 from math import e, pi, inf, nan, isinf, isnan    # `<el> == nan` is always False. from math import sin, cos, tan, asin, acos, atan  # Also: degrees, radians.